-Significant changes to consumer protection legislation in the United Arab Emirates (UAE) will take effect on 14 October, 2023.
+ignificant changes to consumer protection legislation in the United Arab Emirates (UAE) took effect on October 14, 2023.
 Businesses should be aware of how such legislation may impact their current operations and in turn make the necessary adjustments to comply with its new requirements.

-Published on 14 July, 2023, pursuant to Cabinet Decision No. 66/2023, the Executive Regulations of Federal Law No. 15/2020 (the Executive Regulations), supplement the Consumer Protection Law (the Law).
-Our review of the Law can be found here.
+Published on July 14, 2023, pursuant to Cabinet Decision No. 66/2023, the Executive Regulations of Federal Law No. 15/2020 (the Regulations) will supplement the Consumer Protection Law1 (the Law), filling in several gaps in this previously published Law.

-The Executive Regulations fill in a number of gaps in the previously published Law.
-The following outlines some of the key provisions (and is not an exhaustive evaluation) of the Regulations that should be taken into account and provides guidance as to how the Law's extensive requirements will be applied in practice.
+The following outlines some of the key provisions of the Regulations that should be considered and provides guidance as to how the Law's requirements will be applied in practice.